-In this Letter, we tackle this decoupling problem of the binary glasses using the {\it thermodynamic} counterpart of the mean-field theory of the glass transition.
+In this work, we tackle this decoupling problem of the binary glasses by constructing a statistical mechanical mean-field theory.
 Our theory is based on the replica liquid theory (RLT)~\cite{monasson1995,mezard1999,parisi2010}, which was originally developed based on the classic mean-field spin-glass theory~\cite{PhysRevB.36.8552,Kirkpatrick1987b,kirkpatrick1989,bouchaud2004}.
 When the size dispersity is moderate, or the system is simply mono-disperse, the output of the RLT can be summarized as follows.
-The dynamic transition which the MCT prescribes corresponds to the ``spinodal'' point in the RLT~\cite{Kirkpatrick1987b}.
-Below the spinodal point, the RLT predicts the proliferation of exponentially large number of metastable states, or minima, in the free energy landscape.
-The logarithm of the number is the so-called configurational entropy $\Sigma_c$.
-The RLT describes the {\it thermodynamic, or ideal,} glass transition at the point where $\Sigma_c$ vanishes~\cite{kirkpatrick1989,monasson1995}.
+The dynamic transition point which the MCT prescribes corresponds to the \textit{spinodal} point in the RLT~\cite{Kirkpatrick1987b}.
+Beyond the spinodal point, the RLT predicts the proliferation of exponentially large number of metastable states, or minima, in the free energy landscape.
+The logarithm of the number is the so-called configurational entropy $\Sigma$.
+The RLT describes the {\it thermodynamic, or ideal}, glass transition at the point where $\Sigma$ vanishes~\cite{kirkpatrick1989,monasson1995}.
 This transition is accompanied by the one-step replica symmetry breaking (1RSB).
 This scenario becomes exact in the mean-field (or large $d$) limit~\cite{parisi2010,Kurchan2012}.

-The RLT was extended to the binary mixtures but it fails to predict the decoupling phenomena even when the size ratio is large~\cite{coluzzi1999,coluzzi2000,biazzo2009,biazzo2010}.
+The RLT was extended to the binary mixtures, but it fails to predict the decoupling phenomena even when the size ratio is large within the 1RSB ansatz~\cite{coluzzi1999,coluzzi2000,biazzo2009,biazzo2010}.
 For the spin-glass models which have the well-separated length/energy scales, there arises the two-step replica symmetry breaking (2RSB) phase as the stable solution~\cite{ikeda2016,crisanti2007,crisanti2011,crisanti2015}, which naturally captures the decoupling~\cite{ikeda2016}.
 In this work, we develop the RLT of the binary mixtures taking fully both one and two step replica symmetry breakings into account.
 The new RLT predicts both single and double glass phases and the physical mechanism can be explained in the context of the energy landscape picture~\cite{Goldstein1969,Sastry1998}.
-Interestingly, the new theory also predicts a new glass phase, called the 2RSB glass, which is characterized by the hierarchical structure of the free energy landscape.
+Interestingly, the new theory also predicts a new glass phase which is characterized by the 2RSB hierarchical structure of the free energy landscape.